 To Get You The Best Mortgage

 You are in good hands with a big team of highly experienced mortgage brokers who are happy to help you with everything you need to know when you are looking to purchase your first home or investment property.
-Knowing the local banking system from the inside allows us to present each customer application to the interested UAE's bank in the most favorable light and with a complete package of supporting documents.
+Knowing the local banking system from the inside allows us to present each customer application to UAE banks in the most favorable light and with a complete package of supporting documents.

 According to the latest data revealed by Mortgage Finder, the mortgage market in Dubai has grown by 68% in the first 3 quarters of 2021 and 71% more than in 2019.
 One of the driving forces behind this boost in demand is low mortgage rates, which, in fact were reduced to 3.7% compared to 5.2% in 2019.

-As well as that, LTV was reduced by the Central Bank for first-time buyers by 5% just last year.
-In order to attract more investors, the DLD announced in September that the minimum amount required to apply for a 3-year residence visa through investment was reduced to AED 750,000 ($204,100) from AED 1,000,000 ($272,000).
+Additionally, LTV was reduced by the Central Bank for first-time buyers by 5% just last year.
+In order to attract more investors, the DLD announced in September 2021 that the minimum amount required to apply for a 2-years residence visa through investment was reduced to AED 750K (USD 204,100) from AED 1KK ( USD 272K).

-So, in order to help you find the most suitable mortgage offer regarding your budget and preferences, we have decided to guide you through all aspects of mortgages in Dubai.
+To help you find the most suitable mortgage offer regarding your budget and preferences, we have created a guide covering all aspects of mortgages in the UAE.

-Using the services of our mortgage brokers team you can buy off-plan or ready property in Dubai and other UAE emirates or get construction or land finance at the lowest rates.
+Using the services of our mortgage brokers team you can buy off-plan or ready property in any emirate or get construction or land finance at the lowest rates.

-In order to meet the eligibility criteria of obtaining a mortgage in Dubai, you have to be a UAE national/resident and be above the age restriction as set by the lenders.
-In terms of the required monthly income amount, it is recommended that you contact the chosen bank beforehand, as this is most likely subject to the bank lending policy.
+In order to meet the eligibility criteria for obtaining a mortgage in the UAE, you must be a UAE national/resident and be above the minimum age restriction as set by the lenders.
+Regarding the required monthly income amount, it is recommended to contact Metropolitan Consulting for mortgage services beforehand to ensure alignment with the latest bank policies and to verify your eligibility credentials.
+This proactive step helps streamline the process and avoid potential delays.

-For non-residents, the mortgage options are quite limited, since the banks prefer to deal with applicants who have a residence in the emirate.
-After collecting all the required documents and applying to bank, the process is pretty straight-forward:
+For non-residents, the mortgage options are quite limited, since most banks prefer to deal with applicants who have UAE residency.
+Benefits of using our services:

 Processing